robotlandscape/freetreb/README.md

 ## Before you continue...

+My only condition for using this free resource is that you contribute back.
+If you find the information that I (and eventually others) have put here, then to have it be a fair trade, *please* put your own treb here.
 The Honor System applies.
 Don't cheat, don't take anyone's work verbatim.

-If you find this resource useful, then *please* contribute back and add your own designs and documentation.
-In fact, as far as I'm aware, Mr. Kaplo is alright if you do your journal-work here instead of/in addition to your actual journal.
+Mr. Kaplo is alright if you do your journal-work here instead of/in addition to your actual journal.

 If you have trouble using github itself, then take a look at the file CONTRIBUTING.md, it should tell you enough to get started on adding your treb here :D